Welcome to my Trip Report on EVA Air's Airbus A321 Ride!

 My aircraft was parked beside Cathay Pacific's Boeing 777-300.
 How do I know its the non-ER version?
 Look at the engine badge, it is Roll Royce.
 General Electric GE90-115B is the only engine supplier that powers the Boeing 777-300ER.

 Weather in Hong Kong was not bad, taxing past some interesting traffic to runway 07R for departure

 Almost there now!
 We were around 8 aircraft in the queue when we were near the threshold, so we waited for quite a while before we were given the clearance for take-off.

-EVA 852 maintain runway heading, climb to 7000 feet, clear for take off!
+EVA 852 maintain runway heading, climb to 7000 feet, clear for taking off!

-A smooth take-off and we were soon out of Hong Kong in no time.
+Smooth take-off and we were soon out of Hong Kong in no time

 After 50 minutes of cruising, we started descending into Taiwan and soon on approach to Taipei Taoyuan Airport.

-The tail of the China Airlines Boeing 747-400 makes the sharklet looks huge in comparison.
+The tail of the China Airlines Boeing 747-400 makes the shark looks huge in comparison.

 Uni Air's MD-90!
 This will probably be my last sight of it!
-Aircraft is being replaced by Airbus A321 at this time.
+Aircraft are being replaced by Airbus A321 at this time.
 (September 2014)